by Jincy IypeOct 10, 2020

 Eldridge London follows an approach to find inspiration from a site and its context, to masterfully deliver a memorable structure, rather than just blind mimicking.
 “In a setting where the built context was disparate and of limited quality, we responded directly to the key landscape features to establish a strong conceptual framework for the plan and section of the building,” shares the design team.

 The House in Coombe Park employs natural materials in its 505 sqm design (a link to the oak tree) with oak flooring, stairs and furniture that compliment warmly its finely finished exposed concrete form.
 The grey limestone paving outside appends the refined interior elements of polished brass and stainless steel, along with white marble.
-The tactile interiors are decorated in fair concrete, crafted furniture and joinery in fine materials, and a light coloured palette, with abundant natural light flooding its open plans.
+The tactile interiors are decorated in fair concrete, crafted furniture and joinery in fine materials, and a light coloured palette, with abundant natural light flooding its open plans through its glass facades.

 Open planned living spaces are distributed along length of the glazed, south facing elevation, which frames the verdant garden and the existing oak tree.
 This curve repeats in a 120-degree, rotational symmetry to form the aforesaid ‘trefoil’ plan.